 There are many different steps in the selling process of a successful real estate transaction.
 You will want to know what is the right price, which means getting a Free Market Analysis done on your home.
 To get the price you want you will need to make your home look good.
-For instance just for starters, clean up the yard, plant some flowers, maybe a new coat of paint inside and out!
+Just for starters, clean up the yard, plant some flowers, maybe a new coat of paint inside and out!
 And above all use a real estate professional!
 Sellers have to stay on top of the selling process.

 Setting A Price